Music at Eton

 As a condition of their awards, Music Scholars and Exhibitioners agree that:

-- they will have instrumental lessons from Eton teachers
+- they will have all instrumental and singing lessons from Eton teachers only;

-- instrument lesson lengths needed each week by Music Award Holders are determined by the Heads of Section each term; where fewer minutes per week are used than are available to the award holder, the remainder are not accumulated or carried forward
+- instrument lesson lengths needed each week by Music Award Holders are determined by the Heads of Section each term; where fewer than 135 or 120 minutes per week are used, the remainder are not accumulated or carried forward;

 The acceptance by parents or guardians of any award offered after the auditions constitutes their agreement to these conditions.
 Failure to meet these conditions could lead to an award being withdrawn.